volcan01010/bng/README.md

 # 'NT275729'
 ```

-Note that for surveying work (i.e. < 1 m) it is necessary to make a geoid correction.
+Note that for surveying work (i.e. < 1 m accuracy) it is necessary to make a geoid correction.
-The OSTN2 transformation model used to do this is available on the [Ordnance Survey website](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/formats-for-developers.html).
+Proj [uses](https://proj4.org/resource_files.html) grid correction files in NTv2 format to make this correction.
-Proj [is able to use](https://proj4.org/resource_files.html) grid correction files in NTv2 format.
+The Ordnance Survey provide these files (OSTN2 transformation model) [on their website](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/formats-for-developers.html).

 ## For Developers